gregorio-project/hyphen-la/patterns/generation/README.md

 7. Check the patterns using proofreading files.
 Every error can be corrected by putting the erroneously hyphenated word in the input list.

+## Format of the word list

+Every line of the word list may contain up to four fields divided by commas.

+The **first field** of an input line contains a Latin word as written in a dictionary (normally nominative singular for nouns, nominative singular masculine for adjectives, first person present indicative active for verbs).

+The **second field** contains the word type as described below.
+This field is empty for uninflectable words.

+The **third field** contains the first person perfect indicative active for active verbs and the nominative singular masculine of the perfect passive participle for deponent verbs, but only if this form is irregular.

+The **forth field** contains the supine for active verbs, but only if this form is irregular.

+### Possible word types

+- `1` – verb of the first conjugation; the first field has to end in `ō` or `or` (for deponent verbs).
+- `2` – verb of the second conjugation; the first field has to end in `eō` or `eor` (for deponent verbs).
+- `3` – verb of the third conjugation; the first field has to end in `ō` or `or` (for deponent verbs).
+- `3M` – verb of the mixed third conjugation; the first field has to end in `iō` or `ior` (for deponent verbs).
+- `4` – verb of the forth conjugation; the first field has to end in `iō` or `ior` (for deponent verbs).

+### Examples

+	laudō,1
+	moneō,2,monuī,monitum
+	mittō,3,mīsī,missum
+	capiō,3M,cēpī,captum
+	audiō,4
+	hortor,1
+	vereor,2,veritus
+	ūtor,3,ūsus
+	patior,3M,passus
+	partior,4
+	ab-scindō,3,ab-scidī,ab-scissus
+	ex-audiō,4
+	jam

 ## Scripts

+### `flexura.lua`

+This script generates all inflected forms of Latin word, as long as these forms are regular.
+The script is still under development.
+Currently, only the present stem forms of Latin verbs can be generated.

+#### Usage:
+	lua5.3 flexura.lua [< inputfile] [> outputfile]

+The input file must have the word list format described above.
+If no input file is given, the standard input (terminal) is used for input; the input is terminated by `CTRL+D`.

 ### `divisio.lua`